 Portsmouth is a medium-sized city located in the state of Ohio.
 With a population of 20,409 people and seven constituent neighborhoods, Portsmouth is the 85th largest community in Ohio.
-Portsmouth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Portsmouth has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Portsmouth isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Portsmouth are a mix of both white- and blue-collar jobs.
+Portsmouth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Portsmouth is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Portsmouth who work in healthcare (12.03%), office and administrative support (11.88%), and sales jobs (11.17%).
+There are especially a lot of people living in Portsmouth who work in sales jobs (12.23%), healthcare (12.10%), and office and administrative support (11.77%).

 Portsmouth is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Portsmouth enrolled in college, Portsmouth has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The per capita income in Portsmouth in 2010 was $17,610, which is low income relative to Ohio and the nation.
-This equates to an annual income of $70,440 for a family of four.
-However, Portsmouth contains both very wealthy and poor people as well.
-Portsmouth also has one of the higher rates of people living in poverty in the nation, with 32.26% of its population below the federal poverty line.
+The per capita income in Portsmouth in 2010 was $17,235, which is low income relative to Ohio and the nation.
+This equates to an annual income of $68,940 for a family of four.
+Portsmouth also has one of the higher rates of people living in poverty in the nation, with 35.81% of its population below the federal poverty line.

 The most common language spoken in Portsmouth is English.
 Other important languages spoken here include Spanish and Chinese.